Resources for Preceptors

-The preceptor will need to submit the graduation resolution form BEFORE the last day to withdraw from a class.
-Program coordinators and Dean's signatures are required.
+The preceptor will need to submit the graduation resolution form BEFORE the last day to withdraw from a class or the student will automatically be denied.
+Program coordinators and Dean's signatures are required on all resolution forms.

-Preceptors can see on their list of advisees who has applied for graduation.
+Preceptors can see which students have applied for graduation on their advisee list.
 You will see the following statements by student names:

 - Applied for graduation

-- Approved pending current coursework (student's CAPP runs correctly and will be processed as such.
+- Approved pending current coursework (student's Degree Works runs correctly at 98%and will be processed as such.
 No further attention is needed by preceptor.

 - Pending Preceptor review.
-Preceptor will need to look at CAPP and attend to any graduation issues.
+Preceptor will need to look at DW and attend to any graduation issues.
 Preceptor will be notified by email.

-- If a minor is not running correctly on CAPP, the minor coordinator will be emailed to attend to any graduation issues.
+- If a minor is not running correctly on DW the minor coordinator will be emailed to attend to any graduation issues.